aplteam/Cider/docs/Cider-User-Guide.md

 I>
 I> `]SALT.Settings cmddir`
 I>
 I> which lists all folders the user command framework will scan for user commands.
-The `CiderTatin/` folder must be among them, otherwise Tatin user commands would not be available.
+The `SessionExtensions/CiderTatin/` folder must be among them, otherwise no Tatin user command would be available.

 If that is not good enough for you, follow the instructions provided by the document [Installing And Updating The Tatin Client](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html#On-setupdyalog "Link to the document on https://tatin.dev") for how to achieve that for Tatin.